 If you or a loved one has missed a doctor appointment, Hospice of South Texas may be able to help.
 A Hospice of South Texas team member may be able to visit you or your loved one at home to determine how you are doing and what additional care may be beneficial.
 We strictly follow CDC guidelines to ensure their safety.

 Ensuring those with chronic or serious illness are getting the care they need can help keep you or your loved one out of the hospital.

-It’s important they still get the care they need during the pandemic so they don’t end up at overburdened urgent cares and emergency rooms (places that typically have a higher risk of exposure to coronavirus).
+It’s important they get the care they need so they don’t end up at overburdened urgent cares and emergency rooms.

 To learn how we can help your loved one get the care they need safely at home give us a call at at Victoria: 361.572.4300 or Hallettsville: 361.798.2077 for answers and information, or complete the form below.
 Our services are paid for by Medicare, Medicaid and most private insurances.